 The Regatta Enclosure is open to non-members.
 Athletes taking part, along with their supporters, often watch from here.
 Anyone can buy a ticket to the Regatta Enclosure.

-Tickets are sold in advance technically up to the last week in June - but in practice, they usually sell out by late winter..
-See their website for details After that, they are available on a first come, first served basis, at the gate.
+Tickets are sold in advance technically up to the last week in June - but in practice, they usually sell out by late winter.
+After that, they are available on a first come, first served basis, at the gate.
 If you arrive early, you can usually get a ticket for the Regatta enclosure - though you may not be able to get in for some of the major challenge races on the Saturday of the Regatta.

-Turn it off.
-We know that may be hard but, if you are invited to the Stewards' Enclosure and you are caught talking on a cell phone, you will be asked to stop and your badge number will be taken.
-That's to ensure that the responsible member gets notified (and embarrassed).
-If you are caught using a phone a second time, you will be escorted out of the enclosure.
+While you can use your cell phone to take pictures of the Stewards' Enclosure, making or receiving phone calls is not permitted within its confines.
+If you are caught talking on a cell phone, you will be asked to hang up and your badge number will be taken by a security guard to ensure that the responsible member gets notified (or embarrassed).
+If you are caught using a cell phone for a second time, you will be escorted out of the enclosure.

 - From the M4 motorway, exit at junction 8/9 onto the A404 and follow the signs to Henley.